The Generalized Friendship Paradox for Spectral Centralities: Introduction

 \section{Introduction}

-The \emph{friendship paradox} was first noted by \cite{Feld1991} and it states that on average, your friends have more friends than you do.
+The \emph{friendship paradox} was first noted by \citet{Feld1991} and it states that on average, your friends have more friends than you do.
 Although noted as a paradox, this can be easily established as a fact on any general graph with minimal assumptions.
-The phenomenon arises from a sampling bias, that is, high-degree nodes appear more frequently in local neighborhoods, increasing the average degree seen by a typical individual.
-The paradox is more than a curiosity and it influences our perception of popularity, influence, and norms in networks, and plays a role in phenomena such as the spread of diseases or misinformation.
-There has been many recent works which address the implications of the friendship paradox on perception, see for example \cite{eom2014generalized, hodas2013friendship, cantwell2021friendship, kumar2024friendship, wilson2010using}.
+The phenomenon arises from a sampling bias, that is, high-degree nodes appear more frequently in local neighborhoods, increasing the average degree seen by a typical individual. {The paradox is more than a curiosity: it shows a systematic sampling bias that affects how we perceive popularity, influence and norms in networks.
+A line of work on the generalized friendship paradox studies attributes other than degree that display the same effect. \citet{eom2014generalized}, for example, analyse co-authorship networks from \emph{Physical Review} journals and Google Scholar profiles and find that, on average, an author’s co-authors have more collaborations, publications and citations than the author.
+On Twitter, most users follow accounts that are more active and more popular than themselves: their friends tend to share and retweet viral content more often, and the vast majority of users have fewer followers than the people they follow~(\citet{hodas2013friendship}).
+From a modelling perspective, Cantwell et al.~\cite{cantwell2021friendship} relate such generalized friendship paradoxes to positive correlation between the attribute of interest and a functional of degrees.
+There are other studies link these sampling effects to perception biases (\citet{kumar2024friendship, wilson2010using}).
+In \citet{jackson2019friendship} the friendship paradox is linked to systematic biases in perception and to the spread of opinions.
+The key idea is that social norms are shaped by how individuals perceive the behaviours of those around them.
+For example, studies have found that people are more likely to smoke when they have acquaintances who smoke (\citet{christakis2008collective}). }

 The friendship paradox asserts that in any finite, undirected connected graph $G=(V,E)$,